kubevela/kubevela.github.io/versioned_docs/version-v1.5/cli/vela_kube_apply.md

 Apply Kubernetes objects in clusters

  Apply Kubernetes objects in multiple clusters.
 Use --clusters to specify which clusters to apply.
-If -n/--namespace is used, the original object namespace will be overrode.
+If -n/--namespace is used, the original object namespace will be overridden.

  You can use -f/--file to specify the object file/folder to apply.
 Multiple file inputs are allowed.
 Directory input and web url input is supported as well.
 File format can be in YAML, JSON or CUE.